Tasmania Football Club: Successful bid and founding

-In November 2022, amidst ongoing momentum and public interest throughout the year, an in-principle agreement was reached between the AFL and Tasmanian Government, under premier Jeremy Rockliff, on commercial terms for Tasmania's bid for a 19th licence, which would be awarded to a government-established entity known as the Tasmanian AFL Licence Taskforce.
-The AFL and club presidents met on 2 May 2023 and provided unanimous support to award a licence to Tasmania.
-The following day, Chief Executive Gillon McLachlan formally announced the team's admission to the competition at North Hobart Oval, confirming the men's team will join the Australian Football League from the 2028 season.
-As of 2025, the starting season for a women's team to compete in the AFL Women's competition has not yet been confirmed.
+In November 2022, amidst ongoing momentum and public interest throughout the year, an in-principle agreement was reached between the AFL and Tasmanian government, under premier Jeremy Rockliff, on the commercial terms for Tasmania's bid for a 19th licence, which would be awarded to a government-established entity known as the Tasmanian AFL Licence Taskforce.
+The AFL and club presidents met on 2 May 2023, and provided unanimous support to award the 19th licence to Tasmania.
+The following day, AFL Chief Executive Officer Gillon McLachlan formally announced the team's admission to the competition at North Hobart Oval, confirming the men's team will join the Australian Football League from the 2028 season.

+Following the Tasmanian Parliament's approval of the Macquarie Point Stadium in December 2025, it was confirmed that the club's senior women's team would also compete in the AFL Women's competition from 2028.